diegofariasc/cancer_patient_search_engine/README.md

 **Query: "Estudios mieloma múltiple (Multiple Myeloma Research Studies)**
 Ratings: 2, 1, 2, 3, 3, 1, 2, 2, 3, 3

-### Evaluation Metrics
 Using the ratings from both the index-based system and Google Scholar, Precision and NDCG@10 were computed for each query.
 Since the total set of relevant documents is unknown, Recall could not be calculated.
-For Precision, a score of at least 2 was considered sufficient to classify a document as relevant.
+For precision, a score of at least 2 was considered sufficient to classify a document as relevant.
+Results are presented below

-#### Results

 **Search cancer**
 - Query: What is multiple myeloma?